thegworld/gtx-browser/docs/clang_static_analyzer.md

 [cplusplus](https://clang-analyzer.llvm.org/available_checks.html#cplusplus_checkers), and
 [deadcode](https://clang-analyzer.llvm.org/available_checks.html#deadcode_checkers).

-To easily run these checks against Chromium code via clang-tidy, follow [these](clang_tidy.md#evaluating_running-clang_tidy-across-chromium) instructions to pull down `tricium_clang_tidy.py` and then pass the following argument when invoking the script (`-*` disables all checks and then the
+To easily run these checks against GTx Browser code via clang-tidy, follow [these](clang_tidy.md#evaluating_running-clang_tidy-across-chromium) instructions to pull down `tricium_clang_tidy.py` and then pass the following argument when invoking the script (`-*` disables all checks and then the